 Best Hostel in Mong Kok: Yesinn@YMT

-Whether you want a loud and bright night out or to sip whisky in the comfort of an underground speakeasy, you’ll find a place to do it here.
-Check out this article on Hong Kong’s best bars!
+Whether you want a loud and bright night out fancy sipping whisky in an underground speakeasy, you’ll find a place to do it here.

 Best Hotel in Lan Kwai Fong: Shama Central